Stages

 dialect: postgres

-required: trueWhen a developer creates a config from the prod stage, it automatically:
+protected: trueWhen a developer creates a config from the staging stage, it automatically:

 - Uses postgres dialect